 The law provides some protections for individual rights on personal status matters like marriage and divorce, but early or forced marriage remains a problem, and legislation meant to combat widespread family violence and aid victims is poorly enforced.
 About two-thirds of partnered women have experienced physical abuse, according to multiple studies.
 Abortion is illegal except when it is necessary to save the woman’s life.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 2 / 4

+Legal safeguards against exploitative working conditions are weakly enforced, and frequent abuses in sectors including logging and mining have been reported.
 The government does not actively prosecute human traffickers, and efforts to identify victims are inadequate.
-The United States Department of Labor has assembled evidence of child labor in the coffee, cocoa, palm oil and rubber sectors, as well as in commercial sexual exploitation.
-The US State Department describes bride price payments as exploitative.
+The United States Department of Labor has assembled evidence of child labor in the coffee, cocoa, palm oil, and rubber sectors, as well as in commercial sexual exploitation.
+The US State Department describes bride-price payments as facilitating labor and sexual exploitation.